 “JAC Stringer is a charming hurricane of glitter and big ideas, so cute you can’t help listen to the smart things he says (and so smart that you can’t help think about them).
 A brilliantly accessorized example of how flexible the ways of gender can be, and how tender.” – S. Bear Bergman

-JAC Stringer, also known as Midwest GenderQueer, is a trans-genderqueer femme, (dis)abled, mixed blood Cherokee-white radical activist and performance artist.
+JAC Stringer, also known as Midwest GenderQueer, is a trans-genderqueer femme, (dis)abled, mixed blood Cherokee, two spirit radical activist and performance artist.
 A native of Cincinnati, Ohio, JAC strives to create visibility, community, and resources for trans and queer communities, particularly in the Midwest.
 He has lectured and performed across the USA and Canada with his work focusing trans and queer education, social justice, femme identities, accessibility/(dis)ability, and trans/queer artistry.
-JAC is a life-long dancer, poet, musician, and rabble-rouser seeking to generate unity, action, and empowerment in trans and queer communities through education, art, and many other forms of revolution.
+JAC is a life-long dancer, poet, musician, and rabble-rouser seeking to generate unity, action, and empowerment through education, art, and many other forms of revolution.

 As a performer, JAC has done genderfucking dance, poetry, prose, music, and drag everywhere from grand scale theaters to dive bar broom closets.
 Primarily self-taught, he combines a speckled arts education of living room dance lessons, classical training, and mimicking old movies with identity focused messaging to create an empowerment focused artistic repertoire.
 In addition to being a solo performer, JAC founded the Gender Queeries Genderqueer Performance Tour and served as the co-manager of the nationally recognized drag cabaret troupe, The Black Mondays for eight years.
-JAC is lovingly devoted to the drag performance community, seeing it as an important and unique venue for trans and queer self expression.
-He served on the board of The International Drag King Community Extravaganza and is a national gender performance showcase producer of shows such as the University of Cincinnati GenderFuck Show, Fabulously Fluid!, Philadelphia Trans Health Conference’s Blender!, and Mind the Gap.
-JAC’s community-focused shows rooted in radical activism and social justice ideologies have gained international contribution in cities around the country.
+JAC is lovingly devoted to the drag performance community, seeing it as an important and unique venue for trans and queer self-expression and community building.
+He is a national gender performance showcase producer of shows such as the University of Cincinnati GenderFuck Show, Fabulously Fluid!, Philadelphia Trans Health Conference’s Blender!, and Mind the Gap.
+JAC’s community-focused shows rooted in radical activism and social justice ideologies have gained international attention in cities around the country.
 He uses radical activism, hot pants, poofy skirts, and gender theory to create an intriguing space centered on bodies, ability, androgyny, and beyond.

 For as long as I can remember, I have aspired to be an artist.
 My urge to create is fueled by a lifelong preoccupation with the inherent beauty found in all things.
 Beauty often confined to normalcy, or what is recognizable.
 From childhood, I have found it impossible to uphold a state of normalcy due to the differences I embody or have embodied through my relationships with ability, sex, size, gender identity, sexuality, race, and gender expression.
 My differences have caused a lack of acceptance, both from myself and others, resulting in loneliness, confusion, and self-hatred.
 As a genderqueer transguy, a femme, a disabled person, a survivor, a Native, and an activist I strive to root out the beauty beneath oppression to find empowerment.
 As a genderqueer transguy, a femme, a disabled person, a survivor, a Native, and an activist I strive to root out the beauty beneath oppression.
 My body is my most essential instrument.
 Its lack of normalcy has influenced my navigation of society.
 I have come to realize that I am fundamentally a freak.
 Through my art, I strive to humanize difference and demonstrate that identities are complex and bodies are malleable.
 Much of my work, particularly my writing, is centered on my experiences as a trans and queer Midwesterner.
 I describe the Midwest as my spiritual geography.
 It is the ancestral home of my people, it is a culture full of expectations and contradictions, and it is an isolated and devalued environment pegged as the “fly over zone.”
 As a Midwestern genderqueer, I feel driven to create a visible testament to the beauty of Midwestern people who live outside of cultural expectations and the struggles that may be experienced as a result.